abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 believe, that we give each other the space needed to be who we are.
 We conform externally; we have these robes, shave our heads, and look similar.
 Yet we are all completely different individuals, remarkably so.
-We need to allow everybody to be who and what they are—to be themselves.
+We need to allow everybody to be who and what they are---to be themselves.
 We mustn't start from a position of being unable to accept something or someone.
 The starting point in practice is being able to accept other people and to accept ourselves.

 With that as a foundation, we then work with the defilements.
-It is not as if we work with the defilements as a condition for accepting ourselves—*Once my defilements are under control, then I'll accept myself.* No. We start with acceptance, and from there we can work with whatever difficulties arise.
+It is not as if we work with the defilements as a condition for accepting ourselves---*Once my defilements are under control, then I'll accept myself.* No. We start with acceptance, and from there we can work with whatever difficulties arise.
 Likewise, there's no need to expect other people to live up to our standards of monastery etiquette, harmony, or